 Rosenfarb Shares the Benefits of the Platform

 Venture capitalist James Kenefick has also found success in combining the digital network with travel.
 Using the network in tandem with his travel schedule, Kenefick made connections on the platform and set up face-to-face meetings ahead of his arrival at a conference.
-Attending between 80-100 conferences around the world over the past 4 years, Kenefick found that Opportunity Network multiplied the outcomes of his meetings.
+Attending between 80-100 conferences around the world over the past four years, Kenefick found that Opportunity Network multiplied the outcomes of his meetings.

 “It was really effective!”, Kenefick explains, referencing this method.
 “It supplemented my whole calendar because I could drop meetings in and coordinate ahead of time.
-This was the real “Aha!” moment for me, the realization that this is a platform that I should be using more, opening up new & interesting relationships – all over the world.”
+This was the real “Aha!” moment for me, the realization that this is a platform that I should be using more, opening up new and interesting relationships – all over the world.”